CobbyElsonfx/Portfolio-Website/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements">ismael Mastronardi</a>

-> I would like to thank my Microvese partner who helped me a lot during the project
+> I would like to thank my Microvese partner who helped me a lot during the project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>